yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/MultipleWan.rst

 exit 0
 }}}

-I have to aknoledge that this script have so part 'hardcoded' like the number of nexthop etc.. but you rarely add/remove wan isn't it ?
+I have to aknowledge that this script has some parts 'hardcoded' like the number of nexthop etc., but you rarely add/remove WAN links, don't you?

-last but not list '''/etc/init.d/firewall''' (basically you simply copy/rename every lies where WAN appear to WAN2 in the file)
+Last but not least '''/etc/init.d/firewall''' (basically you simply copy/rename every lines, where "WAN" appears to "WAN2" in this file)
 {{{
 #!/bin/sh /etc/rc.common
 # Copyright (C) 2006 OpenWrt.org